shadowbaofu/rogueEditor/README.md

 Why did nothing happen after my modifications?
 - Refresh pokerogue.net in your browser.

+Why does the program say that my login information is incorrect when it's not?
+- You may be temporarily flagged by Cloudflare.
+(Changing ip/connection will fix this)
+- Pokerogue may be down or lagging

 How can i use this on the local version of Pokerogue?
 - You can modify the API endpoints in the source to point towards localhost:8000.